 Check out the infographic below to learn how to protect your hair.

 It is amazing what following a daily hair care regimen and some maintenance tips can do for your tresses!
 Wash away the effects of daily damage with easy practices like oiling your hair regularly and protecting it from the harsh UV rays.
-Some tips for healthy hair are: avoid using heating tools, tight hairstyles, applying too many products, and chemical products and treatments.
+Some tips for healthy scalp and hair texture improvement are: avoid using heating tools, tight hair styling techniques, applying too many products, and chemical products and extensive hair treatments.
 You can also try some basic home remedies made with ingredients from your pantry like bananas, eggs, and honey.
 Remember that each hair type is different, so scroll up and check which ingredients work best for your hair type.

 Frequently Asked Questions